gadget-framework/gadget-course/minke_whale_model.md

                             mean=lw.constants$estimate[1]*length^lw.constants$estimate[2]))
 ```

 This sets up two stock, male and female part of the stocks.
 Two important parts remain in the population dynamics to capture what is needed, migration and births.
 Let's start with the birth function.
-Only females give birth so the birth process only applies to that stock:
+Only females give birth so the birth process only applies to that stock.
+The birth function used for this examples is

 ```r